cerner/terra-core/packages/terra-form/docs/TextareaField.md

 # Textarea Field

-Textaarea Field component for rendering textareas with standard structured style.
+Textarea Field component for rendering textareas with standard structured style.
 Uses the Textarea component.
+Also exposes attributes specific to the textarea.

 ## Usage